 My response requires an understanding not only of the last decade but also the last half century, the years since 1938 when the Federal Rules of Civil Procedure became effective.
 My purposes are several: to map the respective roles of the federal judiciary and of Congress in governing civil processes; to understand the relationships between national and local rule regimes; to examine the changes over these decades in the practices of judging, and to learn more about the interactions of judges and lawyers during the course of civil litigation.
 Below I rely on two examples (changes related to the size of the civil jury and those related to the role of the judge during the pretrial process) from which to learn about how practices change, about the relationship between practices and rule regimes (be they local or national), and about the respective roles of the federal judiciary and Congress in altering both practice and rules.

 Date of Authorship for this Version

 Resnik, Judith, "Changing Practices, Changing Rules: Judicial and Congressional Rulemaking in Civil Juries, Civil Justice, and Civil Judging, in a Symposium, Evaluation of the Civil Justice Reform Act" (1997).
 Faculty Scholarship Series.
-Paper 782.
+782.